-Since 1954, the DHS S&T Office of National Laboratory (ONL) Plum Island Animal Disease Center (PIADC) has served as the nation’s premier defense against accidental or intentional introduction of transboundary animal diseases (a.k.a. foreign animal diseases) including foot-and-mouth disease (FMD).
+Since 1954, the DHS S&T Office of National Laboratories (ONL) Plum Island Animal Disease Center (PIADC) has served as the nation’s premier defense against accidental or intentional introduction of transboundary animal diseases (a.k.a. foreign animal diseases) including foot-and-mouth disease (FMD).
 PIADC is the only laboratory in the nation that can work on live FMD virus (FMDV).
 The lab and its staff of nearly 400 employees provide a host of high-impact, indispensable preparedness and response capabilities, including vaccine R&D, diagnostics, training, and bioforensics among others.

 PIADC’s Work Protects Our Agricultural and Food Industries

 PIADC scientists, the facilities they use, and the work they conduct on FMD is essential to protecting our agricultural and food industries.
 FMD is a highly contagious viral infection of cloven-hoofed domestic and wildlife animals (i.e., cows, swine, deer, etc.).
 Markets for livestock, meat, milk, and other animal products contribute more than $1.5 trillion annually to the U.S. economy and represent one-sixth of our gross national product.
 The results of an FMD outbreak would have widespread economic consequences that negatively affect:

 - 22 million U.S. jobs